aquacluck/ainb_offline/README.md

 ```

 Major limitations + known issues:
-- Untested on Windows.
-I suggest WSL2 Ubuntu 22.04 LTS for Windows users, this is where I run it
 - userdefined param type edits have not been tested
 - Missing: add/remove params, add/remove nodes, add/remove links
 - Missing: attachments, all things exb